 Faulty lines and valves on propane storage tanks and smaller tanks used for outdoor grills can cause the tank to explode.
 So can filling the tank improperly.

 Between 10,000 and 12,000 Americans seek emergency room care for injuries from fireworks each year, according to a recent study.
-Many of these injuries are on the hands, wrists, fingers, and eyes.
+Many of these injuries occur to the hand, wrist, fingers, and eyes.

 - After someone lights a propane burner, an explosion occurs due to a buildup of propane gas.